Rizal Memorial Baseball Stadium: World War II

 The assault of US Forces against the Japanese Imperial Army during the World War II at the Rizal Memorial Baseball Stadium.

 In February 1945, the Japanese forces built a defensive stronghold in their retreat against the advancing American infantry.
 The stronghold was built in the Harrison Park area, which included De La Salle College and the Rizal Memorial Baseball Stadium.
 The 1st Cavalry Division of the Americans defeated the Japanese by utilizing three tanks, demolitions, and flamethrowers.
 The Rizal Memorial Baseball Stadium suffered devastation due to the war.

 By April 1945, garrisoned American & Filipino soldiers under the United States Army, Philippine Commonwealth Army & Philippine Constabulary were playing baseball before thousands of spectators at the ruins of the stadium after the liberation.
 The stadium was repaired with the floodlights of the then newly renovated stadium first opened by January 1946.

 Post-Commonwealth era

 The stadium was the venue of the 1954 Asian Baseball Championship.
 The year 1954 is considered as the beginning of the golden era in Philippine baseball history as the Philippines won first place in the Asian Baseball Championships.
 The Philippines was the inaugural champions of the Asian Baseball Championships in 1954 but finished fourth in seven of the next eight editions of the biennial events.

-On 2024, it starts the retrofitting of the Baseball Stadium which is envisioned to be upgraded in accordance to the international standards.
-This will include a covered roofing and an improved grandstand or spectators’ area, providing an outstanding atmosphere for audiences, a high-resolution LED scoreboard, and protective netting and stainless-steel railings with glass.
+In 2024, retrofitting of the Baseball Stadium began to upgrade the facilities to be in accordance to international standards.
+This will include a covered roof over an improved grandstand or spectators’ area, a high-resolution LED scoreboard, and protective netting and stainless-steel railings with glass.
+The renovated baseball stadium will have a seating capacity of 10,000.
+Renovation is set to finished by October 2026, ahead of the Philippines' hosting of the 2026 East Asia Baseball Cup.